How To Solve Slow Citrix XenApp/Desktop Logons with the Logon Report

-In this post, Dan shares a story about how he helped a new customer use Goliath’s Logon Duration Report to solve end user experience issues related to slow Citrix XenApp and XenDesktop logons.
+This post outlines a story about how we helped a new customer use Goliath’s Logon Duration Report to solve end user experience issues related to slow Citrix XenApp and XenDesktop logons.

 While on a training call with a new customer this week, he was telling me about the complaints he receives from some Citrix XenApp and XenDesktop end users: